Albury Frequently Asked Questions

 There are many!
 As a resident you’ll have complete independence.
 You’ll be free to join fellow residents in whatever community activities take your fancy; from indoor bowls and tai chi to cards, snooker, watching movies and more.
 Or of course, you can choose to simply relax and ‘do your own thing’!

 Can my friends, family or relatives visit me at Kensington Gardens?

 Yes of course!
 Your home is your own and your visitors are welcome.
-Longer stays are subject to estate rules.
+Longer stays are subject to village rules.

-Yes – thanks to our estates’ spacious layouts and the generous house setbacks from the road, visitor parking is available to all homes.
+Yes – thanks to our retirement villages’ spacious layouts and the generous house setbacks from the road, visitor parking is available to all homes.

 Can I have my own garden?

 Yes, you’ll have your own front garden adjoining your home to maintain as you wish.
 The estate groundsman will mow and maintain your lawn, all other external gardens and common areas.